Nilrudra1999/Understanding-DSA/analysis/basic_analysis.md

 $T(n) = 1 + 1 + 1$<br>
 $T(n) = 4$<br>
 Therefore, T(n) is O(1) constant time complexity.<br>
-Here we do account for the time taken by apples() as part of the analysis, but since its time complexity is O(1), it doesn't depend on n.
+Here we do account for the time taken by apples() as part of the analysis, but since it's time complexity is O(1), it doesn't depend on n.
 Which is why the call to the function is counted but not in relation to n but as a single constant value.

 ## Analysis on Function 4: adding()

-Let n represent the value of the number passed to the function<br>
+Let x represent the value of the number passed to the function<br>
+Let n represent the value derived from x for the number of iterations for a loop<br>
+Let m represent the value derived from x for the number of iterations for a loop<br>
-Let T(n) represent the total number of operations performed by adding()
+Let T(x) represent the total number of operations performed by adding() given x

 ```python
 def adding(x):